Do You Need a Federal Employee Discrimination Attorney?

 ADEA ensures older employees are not unfairly treated or pushed out of their positions due to age-related biases.
 It supports a diverse and multi-generational workforce, recognizing seasoned employees’ value to federal agencies.

-Common Types of Discrimination in Federal Employment
+Common Types of Federal Employment Discrimination Cases We Handle

 Federal employees, like private-sector employees, can encounter various forms of discrimination.
 Understanding these common types of discrimination can help you recognize and address workplace injustices.
 Here are three prevalent forms of discrimination.